 By Jesse Cannone

-In working with tens of thousands of clients over the years, we here at the Healthy Back Institute have found there are a number of common mistakes people make in trying to find relief from back pain.
+In working with tens of thousands of clients over the years at the Healthy Back Institute®, we have found there are a number of common mistakes people make in trying to find relief from back pain.

 I would like you to read all about 7 mistakes I have identified and consider which of these mistakes you are making and how they relate to you and the way you have been treating your back pain.